Skip to content

 Extracted frames saved as images

-This approach is very easy when you are working with image and video simultaneously.
+This approach is straightforward when you are working with images and videos simultaneously.
 It can handle a variety of video formats.
-It relies on FFmpeg for certain formats.
+It relies on FFmpeg for specific formats.

-The time complexity is O(N) where is the number of frames and the space complexity is O(1).
+The time complexity is O(N), where N is the number of frames, and the space complexity is O(1).

 Time measurement for executing each approach

-I ran an experiment to find out the time taken by each method and I am not surprised which is the fastest and which is the slowest.
+I ran an experiment to determine the time taken by each method, and I am not surprised to find out which is the fastest and which is the slowest.

 Bar chart explaining Time measurement for executing each approach